shseah601/wsl2-development-guide/flutter-installation.md

 flutter doctor
 ```

-If you want to develop Flutter for web, you will need to configure Chrome based on `flutter` command.
+If we want to develop Flutter for web, we will need to configure Chrome based on `flutter` command.
 Next step is to configure Chrome for flutter.

 ## Chrome Configuration (Flutter for web)